 The Rocker Section has been sampled every year since sampling was initiated in 2002.
 Longnose sucker and slimy sculpin are the only two species that have been documented in this reach during fall sampling.
-Longnose suckers are fairly common in the reach, and have been present at variable densities since 2002 when the reach was first sampled.
+Longnose suckers are fairly common in the reach, and have been present at variable densities since 2002.
 Slimy sculpin, while present in the reach in all years except 2005 and 2008, tend to be much less abundant.
-See Appendix 2 for a summary of catch-per-unit-effort for the Rocker Section from 2002-2008.
+See Appendix 2 for a summary of catch-per-unit-effort for the Rocker Section from 2002-2009.

 Based on observed trends in abundance of longnose suckers at the Rocker Section, it appears that 2006 and 2008 provided better conditions for sucker survival compared to other years of sampling.
-The highest numbers of suckers were captured during these years (Table 5).
+The highest numbers of suckers were captured during these years (Table 7).
 Three sculpin were also captured during sampling in 2006.
 In addition to fish sampling, a Hach Colorimeter was used to measure Total Ammonia at the Rocker Section on October 3, 2006.
 Total Ammonia was measured at 4.02 ppm, and pH was 7.71 on this date.
-During 2007, sucker abundance was similar to that of 2005 and 2002 (Table 6).
-In 2008, sucker density was the highest on record but was similar to 2006 in terms of CPUE (Table 6).
+During 2007, sucker abundance was similar to that of 2005 and 2002 (Table 7).
+In 2008, sucker density was the highest on record but was similar to 2006 in terms of CPUE (Table 7).
+In 2009, sucker density showed a decline from the previous high in 2008, and was the second lowest density ever recorded as measured by CPUE (Table 7).